 • Targeted demolition work on patterns of thinking and feeling that are serving you badly

-• Explicit learning from what’s gone well and less so, to efficiently build up a bank of knowledge about what works best for you
+• Explicit learning from what goes well and what less so, to help us efficiently build up a bank of knowledge about what works best for you

-• Near-realtime opportunities to reflect together (via phone calls or emails) on what happened yesterday or today and how to tweak the details to get things even better—and/or troubleshoot efficiently, or avert crises before they occur
+• Near-realtime opportunities to reflect together (via calls, emails, voice notes, or shared docs) on what happened yesterday or today and how to tweak the details to get things even better—as well as troubleshoot efficiently, and avert crises before they occur

-• Tailored shared documents for recording and learning from your activities and achievements
+• Tailored shared documents and spreadsheets (if you’re a spreadsheet kind of person) for recording and learning from your activities and achievements

 • App check-ins to keep tabs on a selection of the most important habits you’re building (or eliminating)